ibm-cloud-docs/databases-for-redis/best-practices.md

 Set maxmemory values
 :   You can adjust the `maxmemory` value.
 However, set a reasonable limit, otherwise your data can consume all the available memory and your deployment can run out of resources.
 By default, we set it at 80% of the data node’s available memory.

+Set TTL (Time-To-Live) policies
+:   TTL is a great feature where keys are deleted after a defined time from the database.
+This is extremly helpful if you are using Redis a cache.
+However, be careful to set a very short or a very long value as very short can create recomputation of values, while very long can create unnecessary memory use.
+Refer this page for more details — Added today

 ## Best practices for high availability
 {: #high-availability}